 2020 Renegade New Car Test Drive

-Latitude ($23,875 with FWD, $25,375 with AWD) adds such features as tinted windows, 17-inch alloy wheels, a 7.0-inch infotainment touchscreen with Apple CarPlay and Android Auto compatibility, fog lights, roof rails, and dual-zone automatic climate control.
-Options include a panoramic sunroof, removable roof, LED headlights, 19-inch wheels, and active safety equipment.
+For about $25,500 the Latitude features alloy wheels, a 7.0-inch infotainment system with Apple CarPlay and Android Auto compatibility, and dual-zone climate control.
+Optional equipment includes a panoramic sunroof, removable roof, LED headlights, 19-inch wheels, and active safety equipment.

 Trailhawks add ride height and ground clearance, a low-range gearbox, hill-descent control, bigger tires, and red accents inside and out.

 Top-tier models can cost more than $30,000 and include leather upholstery, 18-inch wheels, and keyless ignition.